All Entries must be submitted online through Encore’s registration portal.

 Extended Time Fees (Routine Length/Prop Setup)

 20 Point Deduction For Exceeding The Time Limit

-- Line – $5 per person for up to an additional one (1) minute
+-Large Group- $5 per person for up to an additional one (1) minute.

-- Production- $5 per person for up to an additional one (1) minute
+-Line/Production- $5 per person for up to an additional one (1) minute.

-All time limits include set-up and tear down.
-PROPS: The placement of props, mats, etc., must be completed within one (1) minute.
-The timing of the act will begin after the one (1) minute prep time.
-No form of liquid, gel, glitter, water, or any other substance may be used that would affect the dancing surface.
+Props: All time limits include prop set-up, performance, and prop tear-down.
+The placement and removal of props, mats, etc. No form of liquid, gel, glitter, water, wet paint, or any other substance may be used that would affect the dancing surface.
 Absolutely no items may be thrown or shot off the front of the stage.
 Performers must be prepared to completely clear the stage in the event of any loose items (feathers, streamers, etc.) Absolutely no littering of the stage is allowed.
-Any violation of the above rules will result in the act not being eligible for the High Score.
+Any violation of the above rules will result in the act not being eligible for Overall Awards.

-No Changes (Division, Age or Group) will be allowed after Monday the week of the competition.
+No Changes (Division, Age, or Group) will be allowed after the Monday prior to the competition.

 As of January 1 of the competition year.